wordofwarning/wordofwarning.org/current/2020-autumnwinter/botanic/index.md

 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Domestic" # the name of the artist or company
+artist: "Botanic" # the name of the artist or company
-show: "New work, live from home." # the name of the show
+show: "A walk in the garden." # the name of the show
 artist_size: 1
 show_size: 5
-header_image: "header_domestic.jpg"
+header_image: "header_botanic.jpg"
-season: "Domestic 12|8|2020, 8pm"
+season: "Botanic 27|9|2020, 12-4pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values